dwyl/base58/README.md

 This module provides the `Base58Encode.encode/1` function which takes an **Elixir binary** and returns its base58 String representation.

-See the section [What are binary in Elixir?](#What-are-binary-in-Elixir?) for more information about the binary type in Elixir.
+See the section [What is an Elixir binary?](#What-is-an-elixir-binary) for more information about the binary type in Elixir.

 ## How to use the module